LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/file_import_and_export.md

 - the name and email address of the file recipient
 - the name and location of the file within the VRE e.g. N:\Import\2023\00\00

-It may be necessary to include additional information in order to ascertain compliance.
+It may be necessary to include additional information in order to ascertain complianceto data risk management.
 Example questions include:
    - What does this file contain?
    - What is the source data for this file?
    - How was this file generated?